lastfm-docs/api-docs/docs/album/getInfo.md

 - 26 : Suspended API key - Access for your account has been suspended, please contact Last.fm
 - 29 : Rate limit exceeded - Your IP has made too many requests in a short period

+!!!
+Warning
+    This API call returns 200 OK HTTP status codes even when the response contains an error.

 ## Attributes

 duration - in seconds